Lumbar Disc Herniation & Yoga--My Personal Journey

 Things to consider with your yoga practice if you have a lumbar disc herniation, bulge, or inflammation:

 2. Be cautious with any postures that create a forward flexed (rounded) lumbar spine.
 Look at the lumbar disc image here.
 Notice how the bulge pushes back toward the spinal cord.
 Forward rounding would move the anterior edges of the vertebrae more together, while the posterior edges of the vertebrae would expand apart.
 Sort of like the two graham crackers of a s'more squeezing together on one edge while the marshmallow in between squishes back.
-This movement encourages the disc to push farther in the direction toward the spinal cord, possibly exacerbating the problem.
+This movement encourages the disc material to push farther in the direction toward the spinal cord, possibly exacerbating the problem.
 All forward folding should either be avoided or cautiously approached with bent knees.
 Bending the knees will release some back of body tightness (posterior chain) and lend toward keeping an elongated spine rather than a rounded one.
 One thing that I have seen help students with this injury is the use of 2 tall blocks at the front of their mat.
 If you try this, while the rest of the class is forward folding, keep your finger tips on the blocks and focus on an elongated spine in Halfway Lift position and skip the forward fold.
 Keep your knees very bent here to allow a release in the posterior chain.
 Keep in mind that Halfway Lift is also a forward folding position.
 Depending on how severe your injury is, this might be too much at first.
 If so, just stay upright in a pose like Mountain or Chair while the class is in Halfway Lift and Forward Fold.

 3. Elongate the spine, elongate the spine, elongate the spine.
 Stand tall, sit tall, bring the elements of Mountain pose into everything you do on and off the mat.
 This will help wire in the invitation to your spine to return to its naturalness.
 It will bring spaciousness between the vertebrae and discs, increase blood flow, stretch the spinal muscles that need to be stretched while strengthening those that need strengthening.
+Remember that elongating the spine is not n effort to minimize your spinal curves, but to restore them—don’t over muscle this action.

 5. Slowly work towards incorporating spinal extension/backward bending poses.
 Earlier I mentioned the s'more marshmallow squishing toward the spinal cord in forward rounding.
 Just the opposite happens in spinal extension, the marshmallow (disc) squishes away from the spinal cord.
 See the image below of a spine in extension.